mmarko88/mmarko88.github.io/content/post/java/mssqlserver/persist_vs_saveAll/index.md

 I execute these two methods in distinct scenarios: one with the batching parameter turned on and the other with it turned off.
 Additionally, I conduct the tests using varying batch sizes for each scenario, specifically batch sizes of 10, 100, and 1,000.
-100.000 `Person` objects are persisted to the database.
+100,000 `Person` objects are persisted to the database.

 In each test scenario, I run the test 10 times and compute the median value from the results.
-Following the completion of each test, I truncate the "person" table.
+Following the completion of each test, I truncate the `Person` table.
 My measurements exclusively focus on the time taken for the insert operations to conclude.

 Here are the results: